From Luke's diary

 Then, promotion after promotion, she went closer and closer to the real deal of the New Sixam's army operation.

-We never aimed to attack the other Nations and proclaimed our availability to open diplomatic relationshipts with them, but we weren't so naive either.
+We never aimed to attack other Nations and proclaimed our availability to open diplomatic relationships with them, but we weren't so naive either.
 We knew that many human nations kept a close eye on everything we did in fear of an attack and moved their troupes to be able to defend themselves in case of attack, and in response we just did the same.

 There never was any open hostility between us, but the secret service activity was fervent.
 And, soon enough, Misty was involved too.